-A major focus of my work over the last decade has been on the design of technologies for mental health.
-The aim has been to develop systems which can increase access to, increase engagement with, and assist in improving the outcomes of mental health interventions.
+A major focus of my work over the last fifteen years has been on the design of technologies for healthcare, and mental health in particular.
+The primary aim has been to develop systems which can increase access to, increase engagement with, and assist in improving the outcomes of mental health interventions.
 As P.I. of the Technology Enhanced Therapy project I led the creation of the SilverCloud platform for e-health interventions, and am co-founder of SilverCloud Health, established in 2012 and now a leading worldwide provider of online mental and behavioural health interventions.

 Before joining the department, from the beginning of 1999 until October 2001, I was a research fellow on the European Union TMR Project TACIT (Theory and Applications of Continuous Interaction Techniques).
 For the first six months of the project I was working with Dr. Giorgio Faconti at Istituto CNUCE (now part of ISTI) of the Italian Consiglio Nazionale delle Ricerche, at Pisa.
 Following this I was based at the Rutherford Appleton Laboratory in Oxfordshire with Dr. Michael Wilson.
 The project involved collaboration with researchers based in a number of European locations, from Computer Science, Engineering and Psychology backgrounds, with a focus on novel and emerging technologies where interaction between user and system is of a continuous nature.

 From 1995-1998 I was a research student at the Department of Computer Science, University of York .
 My research was conducted in the Human Computer Interaction group , under Prof. Michael Harrison.
 I was awarded a D.Phil. for my thesis, entitled “A Pragmatic Approach to the Formal Specification of Interactive Systems”.